COMPARE OUR WALK

 OUR THREE CAPES GUIDED WALK IS QUITE A DIFFERENT PRODUCT

-First it’s pack free so you only have to carry a daypack with basic essentials – water, jacket and lunch.
+First, it’s pack free so you only have to carry a daypack with basic essentials – water, jacket and lunch.
 It is fully guided.
 Our exceptional guides will make the landscape come to life.
-The guides are great story tellers who know the perfect balance of imparting fascinating stories to keep our guests entertained as well enjoying a walk of discovery.
-Safety is front of mind and you will have piece of mind you will be in good hands.
+The guides are great storytellers who know the perfect balance of imparting fascinating stories to keep our guests entertained as well enjoying a walk of discovery.
+Safety is front of mind and you will have peace of mind you will be in good hands.

 Whilst our walk does not walk to Cape Pillar.
 Guests have the choice of seeing Cape Pillar by helicopter or boat cruise.
 If you choose the helicopter option on day three of your Three Capes walk, you get to see the Three Capes Track from the air and you may even spot walkers looking more like a soldier ants.
-Whilst the cruise allows to see the giant sea cliffs from their base to get a true indication of their grandeur.
-You won’t be dissappointed which ever option you choose!
+Whilst the cruise allows seeing the giant sea cliffs from their base to get a true indication of their grandeur.
+You won’t be disappointed whichever option you choose!